Servideska/HPC/doc.zih.tu-dresden.de/docs/access/jupyterhub_teaching_example.md

 ### 1. Creating a custom Python environment

-Prepare a a Python virtual environment (`virtualenv`) or conda virtual environment as described in [Python virtual environments](../software/python_virtual_environments.md).
+Prepare a Python virtual environment (`virtualenv`) or conda virtual environment as described in [Python virtual environments](../software/python_virtual_environments.md).
 Note, for preparing a custom environment for a Jupyter Lab course, all participants will need to have read-access to this environment.
 This is best done by storing the environment in either a [workspace](../data_lifecycle/workspaces.md)